smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 We were now able to consistently add new functionality and improve the capabilities of the system safely.
 We started building things smaller, more backwards compatible and our quality went up.
-By investing in changes to stablize the system we were able to radically improve how we ship software.
+By investing in changes to stabilize the system we were able to radically improve how we ship software.

 [cd]:       http://www.amazon.com/dp/B003YMNVC0/
 [pipeline]: http://martinfowler.com/bliki/DeploymentPipeline.html